 The monument for Yves Saint Laurent and Pierre Bergé inside the gardens.

-That's a wrap on Marrakesh, stay tuned for I drive through the desert.
+That's a wrap on Marrakesh, stay tuned for our drive through the desert.